-Ms Florence Fang, (Managing Director and CEO, Member of the Audit and Risk Committee) appointed 31 August 2017.
+Ms Florence Fang, (Managing Director and CEO, Member of the Audit and Risk Committee appointed 31 August 2017.)

-Ms Fang has over 20 years of leadership experience and knowledge in the IR and PR industry.
-She has successfully built Flame Communications operations as Managing Director in Singapore for the past twelve years, servicing multinational clients regionally, in a broad range of sectors including fintech, arts and culture, mobile apps, government and healthcare.
+Ms Fang has over 20 years of leadership experience and knowledge in the Investor relations ("IR") and Public Relations ("PR") industry.
+She has successfully built Flame Communications operations as Managing Director in Singapore for the past twelve years, servicing multi-national clients regionally, in a broad range of sectors including fintech, arts and culture, mobile apps, government and healthcare.